-Known as Vita Serena, this remarkable 1920s Mediterranean Revival Palm Beach home parallels the intercostal water way, allowing the reflection of water into almost every room.
+Known as Vita Serena, this remarkable 1920s Mediterranean Revival Palm Beach home parallels the intracoastal water way, allowing the reflection of water into almost every room.
 We decorated this landmark property for art collectors who wished to take in the fantastic views and display their art collection.
 Light, tropical, understated decoration was called for to allow the historic Venetian architecture to hold pride of place.

 Marion Sims Wyeth, one of the principal architects twenty century Palm Beach, designed this house amongst other well-known commissions such as Mar-a-Lago, the Norton Museum of Art and Shangri La, Doris Duke’s house in Honolulu, Hawaii.
 Architect Gene Pendula and Jayne Design Studio worked to update the home for modern living while preserving the original architectural details.
 The house is featured in a video for the Preservation Foundation of Palm Beach: